 Is Shorting Bitcoin Risky?

 Shorting anything involves substantial risk.
-The main thing investors might want to understand is that shorting can result in unlimited losses.
+Perhaps the most important thing that investors should understand about shorting is that it can result in unlimited losses.

 This can occur because there’s no upward limit on the price of Bitcoin.
 After having entered a short position, traders take a loss if the underlying asset goes up.
 The more the price rises, the more losses pile up.
-In this way, an investor who is short Bitcoin can go bankrupt quickly if the price doesn’t retreat.
+In this way, an investor who is short Bitcoin can lose all of their investment quickly if the price doesn’t retreat.
 This risk can be hedged using a stop-loss, which will automatically close out a trade at a specific price level.

 Photo credit: iStock/MUUSU